‘MAD Weekend’ gets people out volunteering for Snowdonia

-One of the tasks included a river clean up on the Dwyryd near Penrhyndeudraeth.
+One of the tasks included a river clean on the Afon Dwyryd with Keep Wales Tidy.
 Postgraduate student Marian Pye took helped collect 14 bin bags of rubbish.
 She said: “I can’t believe the amount of rubbish we found today: not just the bin bags of plastic but also the seven car tyres and even a tractor tyre than we hauled out of the river”.
-She added: “It’s terribly sad to find so much litter in such a beautiful place, but also incredible that a group of 12 people can achieve so much in just a few hours”.
+She added: “It’s terribly sad to find so much litter in such a beautiful place, but also incredible that a group of people can achieve so much in just a few hours”.

 Other tasks included rhododendron clearance on the Craflwyn Estate, habitat management for wildlife in the woods near Betws y Coed, footpath maintenance near Beddgelert and a litter pick in one of Snowdon’s remotest valleys, Cwm Hetiau.

 Rob Collister, experienced alpinist who led the litter pick to Cwm Hetiau said: “Cwm Hetiau is Welsh for Valley of Hats, so named in the late 19th century due to the number of hats that would collect having been whipped off peoples’ heads by the wind.
 Our team found some 15 hats and although not antiques, they are a striking reminder that rubbish and litter in the mountains is still an issue over 100 years later.”